interledgerjs/interledgerjs/packages/pay/README.md

 > [`Plugin`](https://github.com/interledger/rfcs/blob/master/deprecated/0024-ledger-plugin-interface-2/0024-ledger-plugin-interface-2.md)

-Plugin to send packets over a connected Interledger network.
+Plugin to send packets over a connected Interledger network (no receive functionality is necessary).
+Pay does not call `connect` or `disconnect` on the plugin, so the user must perform that manually.

 ##### `paymentPointer`